Coalfire-CF/terraform-aws-account-setup/README.md

    backend "local"{}
    }
    ```
-   AWS ORG Member Account: In 'remote-data.tf', set the key to a directory structure in the format show in the example below:
+   Optional: AWS ORG Member Account example.
+In 'remote-data.tf', set the key to a directory structure in the format show in the example below:
    ```hcl
    //terraform {
    //  backend "s3" {